free things to do in New York City

 Workshop | (IN-PERSON, outdoors) Vinyasa Yoga

-Connect with the earth and the skies above in this all-level Vinyasa Yoga class in Brooklyn Bridge Park.
-This class will help all yogi’s build towards peak poses and postures and grow your foundational knowledge of the practice of yoga.
+Connect with the earth and the skies above in this all-level Vinyasa Yoga class in Brooklyn Bridge Park. more This class will help all yogi’s build towards peak poses and postures and grow your foundational knowledge of the practice of yoga.
 Sundays, May 9-October 24, 2021.
 Advanced registration is required.
-Registration opens every Tuesday at 10:00am for classes the following week.
+Registration opens every Tuesday at 10:00am for classes the following week. less

 New York City, NY; NYC